Guide to UK insects that bite or sting: how to identify and avoid being bitten

 Mosquitoes have become synonymous with the spread of diseases like Malaria in foreign countries.
 However in the UK, the nuisance insects are mostly just the scourge of late afternoon relaxing.
 Their bites cause lots of itching and can swell.

 Cover up during the early morning and evening, and use over-the-counter repellents to avoid getting bitten – see our round up of best insect sprays here.
 Netting over your bed at night can also help keep them at bay.

 Those who have enjoyed trips to the Scottish Highlands will be very familiar with these tiny critters.
 They can also be found in the rest of the UK, especially on damp, cloudy summer days.
 Bites are quite painful and intensely itchy.
 Don’t be surprised if they swell up too.

-The oak processionary moth is one prickly pest.
-They’re often found in late spring and summer crawling up and around, you guessed it, oak trees.
+Most caterpillars are harmless, however oak processionary moth caterpillars are prickly pests.
+They're often found in late spring and summer crawling up and around, you guessed it, oak trees.
 Long white hairs cover their bodies in the thousands, and touching one triggers a multitude of symptoms including interminably itchy skin rashes, breathing difficulties and eye problems.
-These hairs get left all over the oak tree too, so you don’t even have to see a caterpillar to be affected.
+These hairs get left all over the oak tree too, so you don't even have to see a caterpillar to be affected.
 Look out for long lines of them on oak trees – if you see them, don't go near.

 They may sound like the most docile of insects, but don’t let the name fool you.
 Flower bugs are predatory insects that feed mainly on aphids and mites, but can take an aggressive bite out of human skin too.
 The wounds can be slow to heal and are incredibly itchy.
 Identify them by their tiny oval body, reflective wings and orange-brown legs.